This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 (Permission settings)

-If permissions on certain folders or files are set incorrectly, errors will occur and users will not be able to access your content.
+If permissions on certain folders or files are set incorrectly, errors will occur and visitors will not be able to access your content.

-Ideally, you would simply contact your web hosting company and they will probably be able to help you sort this issue out very quickly.
+Ideally, you would simply contact your web hosting provider and they will probably be able to help you sort this issue out very quickly.

-If you want to try and correct the error yourself, the main causes of a 403 forbidden error tend to be one of the following:
+If you want to try and correct this error yourself, the main causes of a 403 forbidden error tend to be one of the following:

 - Incorrect permissions set on folders or files